25 Ways to Boost Your Energy Level Without Coffee

 "It's a pretty good way of starting your day all energized," says Mashfika Alam, a physician.
 "It can help you stay fit in the long run because it boosts your heart to pump better, your metabolism to work better, ensuring proper stamina."
 So pick up a box of Earl Grey, Darjeeling, or any other of the numerous kinds of black tea out there and you can skip the coffee altogether.

 This might not seem directly related to your physical energy level, but it's surprising how much an improvement to your outfit can turn your mood around.
 "Dress well and appropriate and you will be surprised as to how much self-confidence can boost energy levels," says Alam.

-Take a Hike
+Take a hike.

 If you are finding you really can't focus or feel totally out of energy, getting outside and walking can be a big help.
 Even better, if you've got the time, head to a more nature-filled area and take a short hike.

 "You will be energized with accomplishment thoughts for the rest of the day," says Caroselli.
-"Getting in some early-morning exercise also helps—it need not take long—give minutes will get you into the 'go-get-'em' mode."
+"Getting in some early-morning exercise also helps—it need not take long—five minutes will get you into the 'go-get-'em' mode."

-Take a Cold Shower
+Take a cold shower.

 Whether you need one or not, this is a way to quickly wake up your body and give your brain a boost of energy.
 You can start warm and slowly reduce it to cold, if starting at a chilly temperature is too much.
-"Stay in as long as you can—maybe 30 seconds at first, and you can build up to 1-3 minutes over time," says Hemingson.
+"Stay in as long as you can—maybe 30 seconds at first, and you can build up to one to three minutes over time," says Hemingson.
 "The cold water is invigorating and it also activates brown fat, growth hormone, and androgens to help give you the drive to take on the day."

 One last bit of advice Hemingson offers: add more herbs to your diet.
-"Adaptogenic herbs like Rhodiola, Ashwaghanda, and Ginseng can all help create an energetic, focused, and relaxed state of being," he says.
+"Adaptogenic herbs like Rhodiola, Ashwagandha, and Ginseng can all help create an energetic, focused, and relaxed state of being," he says.

 Before hopping in the shower, you can wake your body up by "dry brushing," or basically using a wooden brush to rub your skin all over.
 "Not only will this help stimulate your lymphatic system and slough off dry winter skin, it's a passive way to stretch and begin warming-up your body for the day," says Kara Martin Snyder, a health and lifestyle strategist who runs VitalCorps holistic wellness service.